boergeh/Flick-RT/README.md

-Flick RT (Flick for short) is a general code for radiative calculations.
+Flick RT (Flick for short) is a general code for radiative transfer calculations.

 Clone from GitHub with:
  git clone https://github.com/boergeh/Flick-RT.git